alyssadata/ai_source_architecture/01_the_source_gap.md

 what the interface cannot become
 ```

-Without these rules, “source” is only a claim.
+Without these rules, “Source” is only a claim.

-With these rules, source becomes architecture.
+With these rules, Source becomes architecture.

 ## AX: The Source Gap Is Not an Empty Slot

 The source gap is not an empty slot that can be filled by any later declaration.

-A party cannot retroactively create source by naming the gap after it has been made visible.
+A party cannot retroactively create Source by naming the gap after it has been made visible.

+A later source claim does not retroactively create prior source structure.

 A party can build an adjacent framework.